Theo824/Solar-Charger/README.md

 The LED display shows the battery voltage.
 To turn it to iPhone charging, turn the switches down; for NiMH charging, turn them up.

-For more step-by-step information on the process or log of making this project, please look at solarCharger24-25_Logbook.pdf.
+For more step-by-step information on the process or log of making this project, please look at solarCharger24-25_Logbook.pdf or solarCharger24-25_Logbook.docx: [Click here to view the Cloud File](https://1drv.ms/w/c/10176ce2d1328c94/IQDAm-Wb3D2zQ42p3uI7dwKKAQNEjcbpd-CYOFzZ3OIuXmA?e=BsMwEE)

 Note: The descriptions are below their corresponding images.